ariel17/poppurri/docs/index.rst

-.. potpurri documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
+.. potpourri documentation master file, created by sphinx-quickstart on Sun Feb 17 11:46:20 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to potpurri's documentation!
+Welcome to potpourri's documentation!
 ====================================

 Contents: